robertmartin8/ReasonableDeviations/_posts/2020-08-20-investing-checklist.md

     - Skim through the risk factors to see if there are any that aren't boilerplate
     - Management Discussion & Analysis
     - Look over financial statements
-    - Read the footnotes (`veto` if company has many accounting complexities, e.g cross-holdings, weird leases, unusual capital structures; it is likely not worth the time given my current ability)
+    - Read the footnotes (`veto` if company has many accounting complexities, e.g. cross-holdings, weird leases, unusual capital structures; it is likely not worth the time given my current ability)
 - Read through some recent earnings calls transcripts, in particular the Q&A section, to try and understand what the market is paying attention to.
 - Read through the proxy statement to understand the compensation model.
 - Read the latest news on the company and third party research